Benchmarking and Improving Large Vision-Language Models for Fundamental Visual Graph Understanding and Reasoning: The VGCure Benchmark

 \subsection{Tasks Design}

 To thoroughly assess the abilities of LVLMs in fundamental graph structure understanding and reasoning, the proposed \textsc{VGCure} encompasses the following categories of tasks.
-Table \ref{tab:examples} presents examples for each task.
+Tab.\ref{tab:examples} presents examples for each task.

-\textbf{Category 1: Graph Understanding.} The graph understanding tasks involve analyzing and extracting structural, relational, and property-based information from the visual graph, which aims to gain insights into the composition and topology of the graph, including its nodes, edges, connectivity, and the relationships among its components. \begin{itemize}[itemsep=2pt,topsep=1pt,parsep=1pt] \item \textbf{Node Number Query (NNu)}: Calculate the total number of nodes in the graph. \item \textbf{Edge Number Query (EN)}: Determine the total number of edges in the graph. \item \textbf{Directedness Check (DC)}: Verify whether the graph is undirected or directed. \item \textbf{Degree Query (DQ)}: Calculate the degree of the given node, representing the number of edges connected to it. \item \textbf{Neighbor Query (NQ)}: Identify the nodes that are directly connected to the given node. \end{itemize}
+\textbf{Graph Understanding:} The graph understanding tasks involve analyzing and extracting structural, relational, and property-based information from the visual graph, which aims to gain insights into the composition and topology of the graph, including its nodes, edges, connectivity, and the relationships among its components. \begin{itemize}[itemsep=2pt,topsep=1pt,parsep=1pt,leftmargin=11pt] \item \textbf{Node Number Query (NNu)}: Calculate the total number of nodes in the graph. \item \textbf{Edge Number Query (EN)}: Determine the total number of edges in the graph. \item \textbf{Directedness Check (DC)}: Verify whether the graph is undirected or directed. \item \textbf{Degree Query (DQ)}: Calculate the degree of the specified node. \item \textbf{Neighbor Query (NQ)}: Identify the nodes that are directly connected to the given node. \end{itemize}